dkleftogi/NGS_utilities/README.txt

               that this program is not a variant caller, because for the time being does not consider quality filtering
               criteria.
 However, it can be used for a scanning quickly all positons that differ from the reference.

+countBedPositions.py :  Read a bed file that has at least 3 columns in the format chrom TAB start TAB end
+						and compute the total number of genomic positions included, the number of distinct chromosomes and the number of intervals.
+It is a simple utility for processing amplicon-based NGS data from different panels.